dsanson/pandoc-completion/README.markdown

     pandoc --csl chic<tab>

-will complete filenames starting with `chic` in the current directory as well as in `~/.csl`.
+will complete filenames starting with `chic` and ending with `.csl` in the current directory as well as in `~/.csl`.
 And

-    pandoc --bibliography potat<tab>
+    markdown2pdf --bibliography potat<tab>

 will complete filenames starting with `potat` with supported bibliography extensions (`.bib`, `.mods`, etc.) in the current directory